Ashton, Sally L.

 - Bachelor of Arts, English/Creative Writing Minor, CSU-San Jose, California, United States, 2001

-She is the recipient of an Artist Fellowship, Poetry, from Arts Council Silicon Valley and is the author of three collections of poetry, two of which were nominated for Pushcart Prizes.
-Poems also appear in the textbook, An Introduction to the Prose Poem, and Breathe: 101 Contemporary Odes, as well as in literary journals such as Sentence: A Journal of Prose Poetics, 5am, Mississippi Review, and Poet Lore.
+She is the recipient of an Artist Fellowship, Poetry, from Arts Council Silicon Valley and a fellowship from Montalvo Arts Center.
+She is the author of three books of poetry, two of which were nominated for Pushcart Prizes.
+Poems also appear in the textbook, An Introduction to the Prose Poem, and Breathe: 101 Contemporary Odes, as well as in literary journals such as Sentence: A Journal of Prose Poetics, Brevity, Zyzzyva, 5am, Mississippi Review, and Poet Lore.
+She was awarded the Fish Flash Fiction First Prize, an international award, in 2014.

-She has a keen interest in the intersection of the arts and in the relation of image to word.
+She has a keen interest in the intersection of the arts and science and in the relation of image to word.